What is Canary Wharf like?

 The local scene

 There’s always life in one of world’s leading business and financial centres.
 There’s elegant relaxation in numerous sophisticated bars and restaurants, most notably Roka, with its elegant Japanese cuisine; Boisdale, noted for its lively Scottish ambience; and Plateau, the epitome of contemporary French chic.
-There’s many leisure opportunities, ranging from riverside walks to prime shopping at one of three major malls, including Europe’s largest urban shopping centre, Westfield Stratford City.
+There’s many leisure opportunities, ranging from riverside walks to prime shopping at one of two major malls, including Europe’s largest urban shopping centre, Westfield Stratford City.
 As Europe’s fastest-growing business district, Canary Wharf offers great prospects for careers and employment and attracts residents for these reasons.

 The West End is easily accessible via the Jubilee Line at Canary Wharf.
 The Docklands Light Railway provides direct services into the City from the stations at Westferry and Limehouse.